Quick Answer

-This week, Kenneth Kies, the Treasury Department's Assistant Secretary for Tax Policy, told a tax conference hosted by BakerHostetler that Treasury is "taking a close look at" the §1202 planning technique known as stacking.
+On May 20, 2026, Kenneth Kies, the Treasury Department's Assistant Secretary for Tax Policy and acting IRS chief counsel, told a tax conference hosted by BakerHostetler that Treasury is "taking a close look at" the §1202 planning technique known as stacking.
 His remarks suggest Treasury is considering guidance in this area, though the timing and scope remain open questions.

 If you are a founder, early employee, or investor who has executed — or is considering — a multi-trust QSBS plan, this is the moment to take a hard look at your structure.